Nevada TANF

 FAQ

-How much do you get for TANF in Nevada?
+How much cash assistance will I get in Nevada?

-How much money you get for TANF in Nevada largely depends upon your family’s income and size.
+The amount of cash assistance you may receive in Nevada largely depends on your household size and countable income.
 For example, a family of three in Nevada with little or no income is eligible for up to $386 each month.

 Do I qualify for TANF in Nevada?